ricktimmis/gobandit/README.md

 # gobandit

 A flexible one arm Bandit game which emulates traditional and modern reel based gambling games.
-GoBandit can also be considered a flexible plugable game builder too.
+GoBandit can also be considered a flexible plug-able game builder too.

-Multiface tilesets can be used to dress the reels, and a simple Fruit Reel set is included.
+Multi-face tile sets can be used to dress the reels, and a simple Fruit Reel set is included.
 It has a configurable play board which enables up to 8 rows and columns, and auto-configures the board and tile sizes accordingly.

-A plugabble Scoring system is also provided, enabling a variety of scoring mechanisms to be implemented, and access via a scorecard interface.
+A plug-able Scoring system is also provided, enabling a variety of scoring mechanisms to be implemented, and accessed via a scorecard interface.

 ![Go Bandit game screenshot](./docs/screenshot1.png "Screenshot version 0.75")